openscm/pandas-openscm/docs/further-background/openscmdb-backend-speed.md

 If you have a use case that you would like us to include in this analysis, please [raise an issue](https://github.com/openscm/pandas-openscm/issues/new/choose).

-## Test information
+## Run-time conditions

----8<--- "docs/further-background/high-level-info.txt"
+---8<--- "docs/further-background/openscmdb-backend-speed/high-level-info.txt"

 ## Simple climate model full output